 Power

-Both LectroFan models come with a standard plug and USB connector.
-So you can plug it into the wall or any USB socket.
+Both LectroFan models come with a standard plug and USB connector, so you can plug it into the wall or any USB socket.

 I was a bit disappointed that they didn’t add an internal rechargeable battery, so it still needs to be plugged in for it to work.
 This is my main criticism of the LectroFan Evo, as the option to use it wirelessly would be great.